VR-Doh: Hands-on 3D Modeling in Virtual Reality: Method

-\paragraph{Contact-based Modeling} To enable efficient contact handling between hands and tools acting on the objects for interactive feedback, we approximate the shape of hands and integrated modeling tools by medial axis transform and its corresponding medial mesh~\cite{faraj2013progressive, stolpner2011medial}.
-The medial axis of a 3D model consists of a set of points that are centers of maximally inscribed spheres, i.e., the medial spheres, touching the boundary with at least two contacts.
-By incorporating the radius information along the medial axis, there exists a unique medial axis transform representing the original 3D model losslessly.
-The medial axis transform essentially forms a collection of linearly interpolated spheres or medial primitives, which are either a medial cone or a medial slab~\cite{sun2015medial} by two or three vertices on the medial mesh.
-In our implementation, we use the quadratic error metric as in Q-MAT~\cite{li2015q} for acquiring the medial mesh and medial primitives of the original shapes of hands, and tools.
-Specifically, one hand shape can be approximated by 76 medial cones and 28 medial slabs (Figure~\ref{fig:mat_hand}).

-When handling the collision between hands and objects during simulation, we refer to the method in Medial IPC~\cite{lan2021medial} to calculate the distance between the grid node and medial primitives.
-In addition, we use the bounding box of medial primitives to construct a spatial hash table for collision detection.
-This approach accelerates the computation of the signed distance field (SDF) when handling collisions between the deformable objects and hands.
+\paragraph{Contact-based Modeling} To enable efficient contact handling for interactive feedback, we approximate the geometry of hands and integrated deformation tools using the medial axis transform (MAT) \cite{faraj2013progressive, stolpner2011medial}.
+The medial axis of a 3D model consists of points that are centers of maximally inscribed spheres.
+By incorporating radius information along the medial axis, the MAT can reconstruct the original geometry.
+MAT can be discretized as a small number of linearly interpolated spheres or medial primitives while precisely describing the shape.
+These medial primitives are classified as either medial cones or slabs~\cite{sun2015medial}, defined by two or three vertices on the medial axis.
+In our implementation, we use the quadratic error metric \cite{li2015q} to compute the medial mesh of hands and tools.
+Specifically, a hand can be approximated by 76 medial cones and 28 medial slabs (Figure~\ref{fig:mat_hand}).
+For collision handling during simulation, we adopt the method from Medial IPC~\cite{lan2021medial} to calculate distances between MPM grid nodes and medial primitives representing hands or tools.
+Additionally, we employ the bounding boxes of medial primitives to construct a spatial hash data structure, enabling efficient collision detection.

-In addition to direct hand manipulation for shape modeling, we provide various auxiliary tools such as a planar slab, a rod, and scissors, to facilitate more diverse and controlled deformations, akin to the creative processes observed in the physical world (Figure~\ref{fig:mat_tools}).
-Upon selection, each tool attaches to a specific joint, enabling users to manipulate it through hand movements.
-Each hand operates independently, enabling seamless switching between different tools.
+Beyond direct hand manipulation, we provide auxiliary modeling tools such as a planar slab, a rod, and scissors (Figure~\ref{fig:Featured_Operations}) to support diverse and controlled deformations, mimicking creative processes observed in the real world.
+Upon selection, each tool attaches to a hand joint, allowing users to control it through hand movements.
+Each hand operates independently, enabling seamless transitions between different tools.
+During hand tracking, the position and orientation of each medial primitive are determined by the nearest joints of the hand skeleton.
+To enhance tracking stability, we apply a moving average kernel to the data from the past 0.2 seconds, with weights determined by frame duration.
+This ensures consistent and reliable hand-tracking performance across varying frame rates.